RobertLD/COP4710-FP/README.md

 - From the login screen you can create as many professor accounts as you want.
 - Once logged in the navigation is pretty self-explanatory.

-NOTE: When a professor is editing book requests, you must click the update button on that row as soon as you are done editing or your changes will not be saved.
+NOTE: When a professor is editing book requests, you must click the update button on that row as soon as you are done editing or your changes will not be saved.<br/>
 (A professor can only edit one row of a request at a time)